henry11244/Volunteerist/README.md

 ## Description

 Volunteerist is an event hosting site with an emphasis on volunteer work.
-Users can view created events, or login to create their own and RSVP for other events.
-Users also have the ability to filter by location and category of event.
+Users can view created events or login to create their own as well as RSVP for other events.
+Users are able to filter events by location and category.

 ## Table of Contents